DMills27/Nix-Sovereign-Tech-Fund-Report/NixOS-manual.md

--- This would go in the Development section under "Building Specific Parts of NixOS"
+-- This would go in the Development section under "Building Specific Parts of NixOS" in the NixOS  manual.

 # Understanding Enhanced Security Features in NixOS